Transfer Learning for Contextual Multi-armed Bandits: Numerical experiments

 \section{Numerical experiments}

-In this section, we perform a series of numerical experiments to demonstrate the performance of the proposed transfer learning procedures Algorithms~\ref{alg:UCB-TL} and \ref{alg:UCB-TL-adaptive}.
-All results displayed are averaged over $50$ independent Monte Carlo trials.
+In this section, we present a series of numerical experiments to demonstrate the effectiveness of our proposed transfer learning procedures.
+All results displayed here are averaged over $200$ independent Monte Carlo trials.

-Set $d = 2$ and $K=2$.
-We generate the data under the covariate shift model where the marginal distributions $P_X, Q_X$ are different whereas the reward distributions are the same under $P$ and $Q$.
+Set $d = 2$.
+We generate data under the covariate shift model, where the marginal distributions $P_X$ and $Q_X$ differ whereas the reward distributions are the same under $P$ and~$Q$.